0Wolfire/gladius-edge-daemon/README.md

 ### Install
 Install [go](https://golang.org/doc/install)

-Compile and install the main.go file in cmd/gladius-edge-daemon/ with `go isntall cmd/gladius-edge-daemon/main.go`
+Compile and install the main.go file in cmd/gladius-edge-daemon/ with `go install cmd/gladius-edge-daemon/main.go`

 ##### Some untested stuff with services
 Install the service on your machine with: `gladius-edge-daemon install`